-- Personnel: A list of the personnel participating in this research program, including Principal Investigator, Science-Investigator, and all Co-Investigators, Research Associates, Post-Doctoral Fellows, Student Research Assistants (projected numbers of both graduate and undergraduates), and other research participants shall be included.
-The credentials of the researchers are important; however EPSCoR includes the concept of encouraging and helping new researchers. - Research Project Management: A description of the management structure of the proposed research project, and the extent to which the project's management and research team will lead to a well-coordinated, efficiently-managed, and productive effort shall be included. - Multi-Jurisdiction Projects: If the proposed research is collaboration between more than one NASA EPSCoR jurisdiction, one jurisdiction must be identified as the lead while additional partners should be identified as sub-awardees.
-The proposal shall detail the inter-jurisdiction management structure of the proposed research project, including a list of the participating jurisdictions, and the participating universities and agencies within each jurisdiction.
+- Personnel: The proposal shall include a list of the personnel participating in this research program, including Principal Investigator, Science-Investigator, and all Co-Investigators, Research Associates, Post-Doctoral Fellows, Research Assistants, and other research participants.
+The credentials of the researchers are important; however EPSCoR includes the concept of encouraging and helping new researchers. - Research Project Management: A description of the Science-I's management structure of the proposed research project, and the extent to which the project's management and research team will lead to a well-coordinated, efficiently-managed, and productive effort shall be included. - Multi-Jurisdiction Projects: If the proposed research is a collaboration between more than one NASA EPSCoR jurisdiction, one jurisdiction shall be identified as the lead with additional partners identified as sub-awardees.
+The proposal shall detail the interjurisdiction management structure of the proposed research project, including a list of the participating jurisdictions, and the participating universities and agencies within each jurisdiction.
 Multi-jurisdictional proposals shall not exceed the \$750,000 limit. - Project Evaluation: Proposals shall document the intended outcomes and offer metrics to demonstrate progress toward and achievements of these outcomes.
-They should discuss metrics to be used for tracking and evaluating project progress.
+They shall discuss metrics to be used for tracking and evaluating project progress.
 Milestones and timetables for achievement of specific objectives during the award period shall be presented.
 The proposal shall describe an appropriate evaluation plan/process to document outcomes and demonstrate progress toward achieving objectives of proposed project elements.
 Evaluation methodology shall be based upon reputable models and techniques appropriate to the content and scale of the project.
-Projects shall implement improvements throughout the entire period of performance based on ongoing evaluation evidence.
+Projects shall implement improvements throughout the entire period of performance based on ongoing evaluation evidence. - Results of Prior NASA EPSCoR Research Support: Examples of accomplishments commensurate with the managerial and administrative expectations of the award shall be provided.
+The EPSCoR Director will not be assessed on his/her expertise in the specific proposed research area since the Science-PI is tasked with managing the scientific/technical development progress.
+The following information shall be provided: the NASA EPSCoR award number(s), the title of the projects(s); and period(s) of performance; primary outcomes resulting from the NASA EPSCoR award, including a summary discussion of accomplishments compared to the proposed outcomes from the original proposal; coordination with the research and technical development priorities of NASA, and contribution(s) to the overall research capacity of the jurisdiction.